ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter35.md

 Jīn Líng stayed silent; he involuntarily touched the ring on his left thumb and began to fiddle with it.

-Often, in his head, he would call it ‘The Supreme Mythical Peerless Precious Ring’.
-However, he never said it out loud, because the name was too verbose.
+Often, inwardly, he would call it ‘The Supreme Mythical Peerless Precious Ring’.
+However, he never said it aloud, because the name was too verbose.

 Wèi WúXiàn watched him playing with the ring for a short while, then he said, “A-ling, I remember something.”